ShareIt-project/WebP2P.io/doc/webp2p.md

-WebP2P.io: a signaling protocol for WebRTC

-2014, Jesús Leganés Combarro "piranna" piranna@gmail.com

-This document specifies a signaling protocol for WebRTC applications, mainly focused on P2P architectures.
-It allows discovering and connection to other peers, and routing of connection data over this ad-hoc created mesh network while being anonimous, offering encrypted communications and allowing authentication of other trusted peers.

 The protocol is mainly focused on WebRTC DataChannels, Javascript and ArrayBuffers, but it could be implemented over other technology that allow manipulation and transmission of binary data.

-# Definitions
- * sessionID: session public-key of a peer.
-A new one is generated randomly for each session and it's the only one that's transmitted on the wire
- * userID: user public-key of a peer.
-This is created only one time and identify and authenticate the peer between sessions
- * Handshake server: third-party channel that allow to interconnect two peers externally to the P2P network and bootstrap into this.
-It can be any medium that allow a one-to-many communication (Pub-Sub) so currently connected peers can be able to listen to new ones and send to them connection requests.
- * HandshakeManager:

-# Constants

-## MTU - Max Transmission Units
- * PubNub: 1800 bytes
- * DataChannels: 1280 bytes (assumed by Chrome)

-Max SCTP payload: 1192 to 1320 (https://groups.google.com/d/msg/discuss-webrtc/LZsm-jbP0zA/Tim9ODhWsI8J)

-## Length of a public-key
- * 1024 bits = 128 bytes
- * 2048 bits = 256 bytes

 # Messages

-## Presence message
- * ttl:    [1 byte] = 0
- * from:   [sessionID] = session public-key

-Total message size: 1+256 = **257 bytes**

-If 'ttl' is zero and 'data' field length is equals to a sessionID length, then 'data' field is in fact the 'from' field containing the sender sessionID in clear so other peers can be able to send it a connection requests.

 ## Regular messages